ErpNetDocs/dev/topics/application-types.md

 # Application types

-The aid in correctly choosing the authentication and API types, we have compiled a list of common application types.
+To aid in correctly choosing the authentication and API types, we have compiled a list of common application types.

 ## Summary of application types